 Truly, the ability to profit from someone else's product is in many ways an ideal situation; especially when you know, that product is a good revenue generator and you're getting your share of the profit!

+But this might also have left you wondering...

 Why is it, that someone would put their products up for sale in this way?